aws-cloudformation/cloudformation-guard/guard/docs/clause-RFC.md

 #### Structured or Map Type

-This value type provides associative data with _strings_ as keys and values that can be scalars, collection or another map type separated with a ```:``` and enclosed between ```{}```.
+This value type provides associative data with _strings_ or _symbols_ (strings without quotes) as keys and values that can be scalars, collection or another map type separated with a ```:``` and enclosed between ```{}```.
 Keys can be barewords (a.k.a symbols) without quotes.
 Examples
 <pre>